justinwaddy/TROP/README.md

 This Stata package implements Triply Robust Panel Estimators (TROP) following [Athey et al. (2025)](#references).
 TROP is a panel-data estimator for treatment effects.
 It combines a flexible model for potential outcomes, with unit weights which upweight units similar to the treated units, and time weights which upweight the time periods closest to treatment.

 This version is currently under development.
-See our [ReadMe for the future implementations](https://github.com/justinwaddy/TROP/blob/main/README_Future.md) for details on the features which will be implemented in this package.
+See our [ReadMe for future implementations](https://github.com/justinwaddy/TROP/blob/main/README_Future.md) for details on which features which will be introduced to this package.

 ## Overview